Esri/node-arcgis/source/index.md

 ## `usage`

-Usage is complicated and sucks.
-This is literally the last thing on the list to do.
+Usage is complicated.
+This is the last thing on the list to do.

 ```
 arcgis.usage(options)